Blocked Nose (difficulty breathing through the nose)

 Click here to read more.

-This is a problem where the nose gets dependant on nasal sprays such as Otrivine (Xylometazoline) or other decongestants nasal drops.
+This is a problem where the nose gets dependent on nasal sprays such as Otrivine (Xylometazoline) or other decongestants nasal drops.
 This problem can arise if you use the nasal drops longer than one week.
 Nasal decongestants cause the blood vessels of the nose to shrink, and therefore unblock the nose.
 But if you use them longer than this, then the blood vessels become more resistant to the sprays, and you need to use them more frequently to get the same affect.
 It can even reach the stage where you use the nasal decongestant drops for years.
 This can be difficult to treat.
 It can be helped by using nasal steroid drops (see diagram), and then nasals sprays

 Outer nasal deformities can be traumatic or congenital.
 The nose can be bent or twisted, or prominent.
 A prominent nasal hump can be of concern, as can a large nasal tip.
 The operation on the nose to correct these problems is called a rhinoplasty.
 Commonly nasal septal problems are also present with external nasal deformities.
 Therefore a septoplasty needs to be performed also.
 This combined operation is called a septorhinoplasty.
 I would stress that this operation should be performed by a surgeon who is able to manage both the nasal septum and the outside nasal deformity.